dgroomes/my-software/nushell/README.md

 * [ ] Nushell support in Intellij?
 Intellij Ultimate has LSP support now and [Nushell has an LSP](https://github.com/nushell/nushell/tree/main/crates/nu-lsp).
 * [ ] How can I integrate Nushell with Raycast?
 I don't want go overboard with an integration, but I want to know what's possible.
-* [ ] Use the conventional place for putting Nushell scripts designed to be sourced: `$nu.default-config-dir/scripts`.
+* [ ] OBSOLETE (Time has moved on.
+Not as good a fit.
+Don't care) Use the conventional place for putting Nushell scripts designed to be sourced: `$nu.default-config-dir/scripts`.
   I'm curious to know how entrenched this convention is.
 How much do I get for free by following it?
 I do like the convention.
 The Nushell constraint on not being able to source from a directory is proving to be awkward.
 My `nu_script_source.nu` is in the style of a known workaround that I've seen others do: <https://discord.com/channels/601130461678272522/615253963645911060/1195458767622516738>.
-* [ ] I think I need to not version control `env.nu`.
+* [ ] OBSOLETE (The need for mutable was correct; I'm going with `misc.nu`) I think I need to not version control `env.nu`.
 I need mutable content to some degree among my Nushell config system and I think `env.nu` is probably the ticket.
 For common fixtures that I want evaluated at the `env.nu` eval time, I can jam them into a file like `env-common.nu` and source that from `env.nu`.
 * [x] In `run-from-readme`, execute `bash` snippets in Bash.
 * [x] DONE Split up `config.nu`.
 It's huge.
 How much can I use `use` instead of `source`?
 I'm trying to remember why this even matters.
-* [ ] If a 'do' module is already active, we want to completely unload all commands and symbols it defines before loading another 'do.nu' script (it could be the same one, an edited version of the same one, or a totally diff one).
+* [ ] OBSOLETE (Time has moved on.
+Not as good a fit.
+Don't care) If a 'do' module is already active, we want to completely unload all commands and symbols it defines before loading another 'do.nu' script (it could be the same one, an edited version of the same one, or a totally diff one).
   `overlay hide do` should totally work, and that command seems to work as designed when I use it from the REPL, but I wasn't having good luck when calling it from the hook function.
 Try again?
 Try making two hooks?
 Maybe that will work.